haijiaolu/vol/docs/post/netease-2012.md

 You may love investment banking or finance or consulting.
 It might be just right for you.
 Or you might be like the senior I met at lunch at Kirkland who had just returned from an interview on the West Coast with a prestigious consulting firm.
-"Why am I doing this?"she asked.
+"Why am I doing this?" she asked.
 "I hate flying, I hate hotels, I won't like this job."Find work you love.
 It is hard to be happy if you spend more than half your waking hours doing something you don't.